Mo-Ashad/Portfolio/README.md

 I'm thinking my chatboat upgrade like open ai.
 Currently I'm working on my second project.
 May be i will complete two or three days.
-And then i will learn about kuernet deep knowledge and Linux
+And then i will learn about kuernet deep knowledge and Linux 20/06/2026 in the day i was not open my leptop.